anamayagarodia/Qwikia/README.md

 # Qwikia

-A Facebook Messenger bot that uses the Qwikia api to get articles about the topic that YOU choose, and generate questions from them on the fly.
+A Facebook Messenger bot that uses the Wikia API to get articles about the topic that YOU choose, and generate questions from them on the fly.

 # Why I made this bot